la2050/archive/_projects/2015/veterans-gardens-la.md

     none are using them to address the rising costs of permanent housing to which homeless veterans will need to return.
   'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': None.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    This will be a small-scale pilot model of a much bigger vision, which can be reviewed on our website.
-The $100,000 will provide start-up funding to build tiny homes for four veterans and begin conversion of vacant urban lots for agricultural use.
-Additional funding for administering and expanding the program will come through fundraising, grantwriting and private investment.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Construction Materials $20,000 x 4 veterans = $80,000\r\nMaterials for Urban Garden Site:  $5,000 x 4 sites = $20,000"
   How do you plan to scale the success of your proposal?: >-
     This program is designed to be perpetuated and expanded.
 It would require additional money for the revolving loan fund, but once in place will